top of page

 • Tehran (Iran): Over 1 year

 The times listed are only rough guidelines.
-Although the federal government regularly publishes relevant statistics, these do not always correspond to reality.
+Although the federal government regularly publishes relevant statistics , these do not always correspond to reality.
 The lists can also change quickly within a few days due to geopolitical events (e.g. natural disasters and wars).

-4. Accelerating the process through advance approvals
+4. Accelerating the process through prior approvals

-Visa applications and residence permit applications can also be accelerated by applying for what is known as “pre-approval”.
+Visa applications and residence permit applications can also be accelerated by applying for what is known as “ pre-approval ”.
 Pre-approval involves obtaining approval from other authorities before the actual visa process begins, so that these authorities no longer have to give their approval during the visa process.
 This can speed up the visa process.

 Advance approvals can be applied for at the Federal Employment Agency, the immigration authorities and the central offices for skilled immigration.
 Unfortunately, this hardly works in practice because the authorities are massively overloaded.
-As a result, applicants sometimes wait as long for advance approval as they wait for visa processing.
-In addition, special appointments are usually made at the embassies for advance approvals.
-However, these appointments are also rarely available.
-The only exception to this can be the accelerated skilled worker procedure in certain individual cases.
-Here, too, the practicability depends on which authority is carrying out the accelerated skilled worker procedure.
+As a result, applicants sometimes wait as long for advance approval as they do for visa processing.
+However, the processing speed for advance approvals has increased significantly in recent years (as of December 23, 2024).

 5.1 Acceleration principle

-For example, a lawyer can get the authority to apply the administrative law principle of acceleration.
-According to Section 10, sentence 2 of the Administrative Procedure Act, embassies and immigration authorities must carry out the procedure “quickly”.
+For example, a lawyer can get the authority to apply the administrative law principle of acceleration .
+According to Section 10, sentence 2 of the Administrative Procedure Act , embassies and immigration authorities must carry out the procedure “quickly” .
 This means that unnecessary delays should be avoided and efforts should be made to complete the administrative procedure.
 The administrative law principle of acceleration is part of German law and the rule of law principle, which is why embassies and immigration authorities are bound by it.

 5.2 Action for failure to act

-The action for failure to act can always be used if the granting of a residence permit is sought.
-However, the action for failure to act cannot be used for preliminary approvals (in particular for state admission programs and preliminary approval by the Federal Employment Agency), as these are merely internal administrative matters with no external effect.
+The action for failure to act can always be used when the issuance of a residence permit is requested.
+The action for failure to act cannot, however, be used for prior approvals (in particular for state reception programs and prior approvals from the Federal Employment Agency), as these are merely internal administrative matters with no external effect.
+The action for failure to act also works for naturalization applications (see VISAGUARD Guide to the action for failure to act in the case of naturalizations ).

 How does the action for failure to act work?

-What does the action for failure to act cost?
+How much does the action for failure to act cost?

 When can I file an action for failure to act?

-6. Processing time in emergency cases
+6. Processing time in emergencies

 The situations described earlier in this article only cover the normal case where the visa application is not based on an emergency.
-However, if it is an emergency, special measures can be taken.What is an emergency?An emergency always exists when there is a significant risk of impairment of a legal interest.
-This can be the case in the following situations:
+However, if an emergency does occur , special measures may be taken.

 • humanitarian crises (wars and natural disasters),